hund030/TeamsFx_Wiki_review/Configure-Outlook-Add-in-capability-within-your-Teams-app.md

    ```

 1. Open the .vscode\tasks.json file in the add-in project and copy all of the tasks in the "tasks" array to the `tasks` array of the same file in the Teams project.
 Be sure all tasks are separated by commas.
-1. In *each* of the task objects that you just copied, add the following "options" property to ensure that these tasks run in the add-in folder.
+1. In *each* of the task objects that you just copied (except the one named "inputs"), add the following "options" property to ensure that these tasks run in the add-in folder.

     ```
     "options": {